LisaHarrison08/COVID-Trends/README.md

 ## COVID Cases & Deaths
 The New York Times released a series of data files with cumulative counts of coronavirus cases in the United States, at the state and county level, over time.
 Users can view the data to compare US states cases and deaths over time.

+## Pet Adoption & Intake During COVID
+As Covid-19 changes our world and our daily habits, pets in the United States continue to be born, surrendered to shelters, and adopted into loving homes.
+The charts represent data from 1200 animal welfare organizations around the country and compare weekly data from 2019 and 2020

 ### Credits
 All data, available for public use, is sourced from Google Community Mobility Reports, The Trump Archive and The New York Times.
 This project does not claim any ownership over the data, and is not reponsible for guaranteeing accuracy of the data.